How to calculate your fleet's carbon footprint

 From insights to action

 Speeding and idling are the first points to fix.
 They waste lots of fuel and are relatively easy to attack once you have driver behaviour data and scores.
 Our reports show idling over 2 minutes as yellow bars that are easy to pick out.
-You can also set up alerts for speeding over a certain threshold or go through the ranking of drivers by their ratio of harsh driving events.
+You can also set up alerts for speeding over a certain threshold or see drivers ranked by harsh driving events.

 Finally, long routes waste fuel and your employees’ precious time.
 Telematics data can help you optimise your route scheduling and find the vehicle closest to a customer, which will, in turn, reduce your greenhouse gas emissions.